 - Exploring the ecological impacts and underlying evolutionary mechanisms associated with the spread of Lonicera maackii (Amur honeysuckle).

 - Interdisciplinary investigations of unique closed depressions in Cumberland Plateau: geophysical properties, micro-climates, and vegetation communities.

-- “Building a Smarter Chattanooga: Connecting our City to its Foundation” project – engaging with place using story maps.
+- “Building a Smarter Chattanooga: Connecting our City to its Foundation” project – placemaking and community engagement with story maps.